earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/02-intro-to-python-and-time-series-data/2018-02-05-intro-to-python-time-series-data-landing-page.md

 ---
 {% include toc title="This Week" icon="file-text" %}

 <div class="notice--info" markdown="1">

-## <i class="fa fa-ship" aria-hidden="true"></i> Welcome to Week 2!
+## <i class="fa fa-ship" aria-hidden="true"></i> Welcome to Earth Analytics Python - Week 2!

 Welcome to week {{ page.week }} of Earth Analytics!
-In week 02 you will learn how to work with data using `Python` and `Jupyter Notebooks`.
-You will also learn how to work with time series data.
-To work with time series data you need to know how to deal with date and time fields and missing data.
-It is also helpful to know how to subset the data by date.
+This week you will learn how to work with and plot time series data using `Python` and `Jupyter Notebooks`.
+You will learn how to

+1. handle different date and time fields and formats
+2. how to handle missing data and finally
+3. how to subset time series data by date

-The data that you use this week is collected by US Agency managed sensor networks.
-You will use the USGS stream gage network data and NOAA / National Weather Service precipitation data.
+The data that you use this week was collected by US Agency managed sensor networks and includes:

+* USGS stream gage network data and
+* NOAA / National Weather Service precipitation data.

 All of the data you work with were collected in Boulder, Colorado around the time of the 2013 floods.

 Read the assignment below carefully.
 Use the class and homework lessons to help you complete the assignment.
 </div>